 Why do you have an omniscient narrator?
 Don't you know that's passé?

 Because omniscience is a great way to play characters' expectations against each other for a laugh.
+It's called comedy.
 Maybe you're passé.

 Do I have to read [Book] to understand [Other Book]?

 Not if I did my job right.
-If you read my books in publishing order, there's some character development and running jokes you'll appreciate, but you should find any one book comprehensible on its own.
+If you read my books in publishing order, there's character development and running jokes you'll appreciate, but you should find any one book comprehensible on its own.

 You're not married to any one genre in particular, are you?

 Not even a little.
-For my next trick I'd like to make a coloring book or a shitty choose-your-own-adventure story.
+For my next trick I'd like to make a coloring book.
 I've also got in mind a high fantasy series I'm tentatively calling Dragons & Woe.
+Maybe one day I'll write a gruesome horror novel containing no jokes, or a biography of Franklin Pierce containing way too many jokes.